Jenaro Quesada, 1st Marquis of Miravalles: Early life

 Quesada was born at Santander.
 He was the son of General Vicente Genaro de Quesada, a Conservative officer who was killed and mutilated outside Madrid by a revolutionary crowd in the early days of Queen Isabella's reign.

-As Quesada belonged to an ancient family connected with the Dukes of Fernan Nuñez, he was made a cornet when only six years old, was educated at the seminary for nobles and in 1833 was promoted to Lieutenant in the 1st Foot Guards.
+Quesada belonged to an ancient family connected with the Dukes of Fernan Nuñez and was made a cornet when six years old.
+He followed his education at the seminary for nobles and was promoted to Lieutenant in the 1st Foot Guards in 1833.
 He served from 1833 to 1836 against the Carlists.
-When his father was assassinated in 1836 he resigned, went to France, got employment in a merchant's office and was only induced to return to the army in 1837 by his relatives, who got him a company in the guards.
+When his father was assassinated in 1836 he resigned, went to France, got employment in a merchant's office and was induced to return to the army in 1837 by his relatives, who got him a company in the guards.